codex-storage/codex-spec/specs/marketplace.md

 Implemented as a smart contract on an EVM-compatible blockchain, the marketplace enables various scenarios where nodes assume one or more roles to maintain a reliable persistence layer for users.
 This specification details these interactions.

-The marketplace contract manages storage requests, maintains the state of allocated storage slots, and orchestrates storage provider rewards, collaterals, and storage proofs.
+The marketplace contract manages storage requests, maintains the state of allocated storage slots, and orchestrates SP rewards, collaterals, and storage proofs.

 A node that wishes to participate in the Codex persistence layer MUST implement one or more roles described in this document.

 ### Roles

-A node can assume one of the three main roles in the network: the client, storage provider, and validator.
+A node can assume one of the three main roles in the network: the client, SP, and validator.

 A client is a potentially short-lived node in the network with the purpose of persisting its data in the Codex persistence layer.

-A storage provider is a long-lived node providing storage for clients in exchange for profit.
-To ensure a reliable, robust service for clients, storage providers are required to periodically provide proofs that they are persisting the data.
+An SP is a long-lived node providing storage for clients in exchange for profit.
+To ensure a reliable, robust service for clients, SPs are required to periodically provide proofs that they are persisting the data.

-A validator ensures that storage providers have submitted valid proofs each period where the smart contract required a proof to be submitted for slots filled by the storage provider.
+A validator ensures that SPs have submitted valid proofs each period where the smart contract required a proof to be submitted for slots filled by the SP.

 ## Storage Request Lifecycle